 Baseboard outlets are one way to eliminate “cord clutter.”
 And you don’t need to be a minimalist to appreciate that advantage.
-“When I see tangled cords around the office power strip or worse – in my living room – I think it tangles my mind, too,” said one Tucson homeowner.
+“When I see tangled cords around the office power strip or worse – in my living room – I think it tangles my mind, too,” said one Phoenix homeowner.
 “It’s just disorganized.”

 Houzz says baseboard outlets simply look more refined.
 You get a cleaner wall appearance.